 In this article, we’re going to explain how to create an Objective.
 We'll also cover off how to create one from the Organisation, Team and Profile pages, as well as how to edit an existing OKR.

 From your Just3Things landing page, click on 'Options' and then select 'Add a Company Objective' to access the Objective creation flow:

 You'll be presented with a form for you to fill out.
 We'll explain each field as follows:

 What do you want to achieve? - This is the title of your objective and should be short and succinct so that anyone viewing your objective on the platform has an immediate understanding of its purpose.
 (This is a required field.)

-How are you going to do it? - If you want to add some additional detail to your objective, i.e you have a plan for how you are going to achieve the Objective, or perhaps some additional detail on the why behind the Objective, you can add this here.
+Describe how you're going to do it (optional) - If you want to add some additional detail to your objective, i.e you have a plan for how you are going to achieve the Objective, or perhaps some additional detail on the why behind the Objective, you can add this here.

-Teams, Individuals and Goal Leaders - You can specify who is responsible for the Objective and can also highlight who is the 'Goal Leader', i.e this might be the primary person in charge of managing this Objective.
+Teams, Individuals and Goal Leaders - You can specify who is responsible for the Objective and can also highlight who is the 'Goal Leader', i.e this might be the primary person in charge of managing this Objective, or primary contact.